qsnake/gpaw/doc/documentation/manual.rst

 In FD mode, the initial guess for the density / wave functions is determined by solving the Kohn-Sham equations in the LCAO basis.

-The ``basis`` keyword can be a string or a dictionary, and the rules for specifying these are exactly like for the :ref:`setups
+The ``basis`` keyword can be a string or a dictionary with string values, and the rules for specifying these are similar to those for the :ref:`setups <manual_setups>` keyword: If ``basis`` is a string, GPAW will look for a file named :file:`{symbol}.{basis}.basis` in the :envvar:`GPAW_SETUP_PATH` for each species of atom.
+If ``basis`` is a dictionary, the basis set can be specified differently for different atomic species by using the atomic symbol as a key, or for individual atoms by using an ``int`` as a key.
+In the latter case the integer corresponds to the index of that atom in the ``Atoms`` object.
-<manual_setups>` keyword, except that there is only one "special
-name".

 The value ``None`` (default) implies that the pseudo partial waves from the setup are used as a basis.
 This basis is always available;